juannat7/juannat7.github.io/_pages/cv.md

 **AI PhD Fellowship | 2024-2025**
 *Columbia-Dream Sports AI Innovation Center*
-Each year, 2-3 doctoral students who work in the field of AI are selected as PhD fellows.
-PhD fellows receive full funding for one academic year to pursue independent research projects.
+2-3 doctoral students who work in the field of AI are selected as PhD fellows annually, receiving full funding for one academic year.

 **ASEAN Undergraduate Scholarship | 2015-2019**
 *National University of Singapore*